 make the frame dimensions varying sizes (720 x 480, 1440 x 1080 etc.).

-The down side is that GOPs can be difficult to edit.
+The down side is that GOPs can be a bit more taxing on GPUs to edit.
 Deconstructing the

 GOPs during the edit process tasks the computers to a greater degree

 Video from an editing system often needs to be converted to a different format before it can be used.
 Often it will need to be converted before it can be broadcast.
 Other than television, other uses include:

 - iPods, iPhones and other personal media devices

 Some of these applications use specialized codecs and technologies that have been developed specifically for them.